 - Enter a tenant’s rented unit to perform crucial duties, such as inspections and maintenance.

-- Reject a rental applicant who fails to meet the requisite criteria, as long as all the criteria respect the tenant’s rights for fair housing.
+- Reject a rental applicant who fails to meet the requisite criteria, as long as all the criteria respect the tenant’s rights to fair housing.

-- Require tenants to abide by a lease agreement, as long as all the provisions abide by the Virginia landlord-tenant laws.
+- Require tenants to abide by a lease agreement, as long as all the provisions are by the Virginia landlord-tenant laws.

-Some of the landlord responsibilities in Virginia include the following:
+Some of the landlord's responsibilities in Virginia include the following:

 - Provide the tenant with the aforementioned disclosures.

-- Provide the tenant with a grace period before enforcing a late fee for rent.
+- Provide the tenant with a grace period before enforcing a late fee for rent payments.

 - Notify the tenant before entering their rented premises to perform certain legitimate duties.

-- Provide the tenant with a livable home that abides by all health, safety, and building codes.
+- Provide the tenant with a livable home that abides by all health, safety, and local property maintenance codes.

-- Follow the proper eviction procedures when looking to evict the tenant from their rented premises.
+- Follow the proper eviction process when looking to evict the tenant from their rented premises.

-- Make a reasonable effort to re-rent the unit after a tenant breaks their lease unjustifiably.
+- Make a reasonable effort to re-rent the unit after a tenant breaks their lease agreement unjustifiably.

 - Return the security deposit to the tenant, or whatever portion remains, within 45 days after they move out.